yitalu/stan_for_bayesian_meta_analysis/README.md

 <br>

-A posterior predictive distribution of the mean difference, using 20 samples from the posterior distribution, can also be generated:
+A posterior predictive distribution of the mean difference, using 20 samples from the posterior distribution, can also be generated to visualize the uncertainty in the overall effect estimate (see the script [ma_05_plot_posterior_predictive.R](./code/ma_05_plot_posterior_predictive.R)):

 <p align="center">
 <img src="./figures/weight_loss_effect_re.png" alt="Posterior Predictive Plot Random Effects" width="75%">